Fabian2000/cvalidate/README.md

 ## jQuery is required (tested with jQuery-3.5.1)

 ## The default required attribute alerts are annoying?
-cvalidate is a Custom Validator that valdates all your inputs and it automatically replaces the require attribute.
+cvalidate is a Custom Validator that valdates all your inputs and it automatically replaces the required attribute.

 ## How to use it with only HTML?
 ```html